FGMEMBERS/AvroVulcanB2/readme.txt

 AJ for the Lighning, which I borrowed many dials and JSBSim code from.

-Jon Stockill for the XM602 re-paint.
+Jon Stockill for the XM602 re-paint and nuclear weapons other than Red Beard.

 Lee Elliott for the Red Beard bomb I've copied from the Canberra.